Eastern red cedar encroaching on grasslands.

 Learn more about our strategy to control invasive woody plants and how it helps us meet our grassland goals.

-Invasive Woody Plant Social Science Review
+Invasive Woody Plant Social Science

 In 2023, PLJV conducted a literature review on landowner perceptions regarding invasive woody plant management.
 The goal of this review was to identify the primary motivations, barriers, and needs for conducting management to support future application of social science insights into conservation delivery, communication, and outreach.
+The results can particularly benefit applied social scientists and conservation delivery practitioners who are developing projects or are already working with landowners regularly on grassland management-related issues.

 Contact Us